A flight number is simply a unique identifier for a flight.

 You also receive an email with your booking information, including the flight number, when you book flight tickets.

-Do All Flights Have a Flight Number?
+Not All Flights Have a Flight Number

 All commercial flights have a unique flight number.